taskett/taskett/_posts/2019-08-28-time-anxiety.md

 Suddenly, I felt like my life had the meaning I’d been searching for.
 I’d been saving 50% of my income for some time, so I quit my job and started launching products.

-*Making was like a drug.* At first, I would get high making really quirky things that would bring a smile to my face merely knowing that they existed in the world (dog deodorant, anyone?)
+*Making was like a drug.* At first, I would get high making really quirky joyous things (dog deodorant, anyone?)
 And, to my amazement, dog deodorant actually sold!

 #### I think that when you are making things that come from a place of unbridled heart and soul, others will feel that and respond to it.
 It had been the same way with my speech.